 Some highlights of the work being done to help stabilize services across the region include:

-• The GoHealth BC travel nursing program, which is a creative, innovative, and flexible approach to serving rural and remote communities.
+- The GoHealth BC program for nurses and medical laboratory technologists (MLTs), is a creative, innovative, and flexible approach to serving rural and remote communities.

 We look forward to providing regular updates on what we’re doing to recruit and retain staff in the Northern BC region.
 More information about the Province of BC’s Health Human Resource (HHR) strategy can be found here: https://strongerbc.gov.bc.ca/health-care/